Process to Guide ASA’s Determination of Whether to

 SCOPE AND GUIDANCE

-The process set forth below assumes Article XI of the ASA bylaws holds:
+The process set forth below assumes that Article XI of the ASA bylaws holds:

 Article XI.
 RESOLUTIONS